Georgia national rugby union team: Antim Cup

 The Antim Cup is contested between Georgia and Romania each time the teams meet in a senior international match other than World Cup matches or qualifiers.
 The holder retains the cup unless the challenger wins the match, and there is no extra time in case of a draw.
 It is named after the Romanian Orthodox Metropolitan Anthim the Iberian, who came from Georgia.

 Players

 Current squad

-On the 27th of January 2023, the following 36 players were called up for the 2023 Rugby Europe Championship.
+On 31 October, Georgia named a 35-player squad ahead of their November tests against the United States, Canada and Japan.